N1ckP3rsl3y/TheBubbleBots/Deliverables/Deliverable 7: Verification and Validation.md

 9. Do you like the how-to-play section on the About page?
    * Yes, even though i already know how to play checkers it’s a good thing to have for people that don’t know how to play.

+### Interview #3
+Nick R (interviewer) \
+Aaron  (interviewee)

+1. Could you work with the website for a few minutes and let us know what your first impressions are?
+   * I was very confused because I could not move any of the checkers on the board, and it seems like the board was stretching below my screen, if that makes sense.
+I realized after I skipped the about page.
+Maybe having a button next to the start here button that says tutorial will be helpful.

+2. How would you compare this to actual checkers?
+   * I think it's very similar to checkers, I like how responsive it is.
+3. What is your least favorite aspect of the website?
+   * The weird background.
+The bugs I experienced as well.
+4. What is your favorite aspect of the website?
+   * I like how fast the pieces move in the game.
+5. What recommendations do you have for the website?
+   * A better background image and sounds for when the checkers move.
+6. Would you recommend this website to others?
+   * Yes, if they want to play checkers online
+7. Do you like the look and feel of the website?
+   * I like the feel, but the look could be a little better
+8. Do you think the website is easy to navigate?
+   * I think this website is pretty easy to navigate and really fast.
+9. Do you like the how-to-play section on the About page?
+   * Yes, I think it would be cool if it had a pop-up I could reference while on the game page.

+### Interview #4
+Nick R (interviewer) \
+James  (interviewee)

+1. Could you work with the website for a few minutes and let us know what your first impressions are?
+   * Good functionality, but was slightly confused on what the website was about upon arrival.
+Also had issues starting the game.
+2. How would you compare this to actual checkers?
+   * Similar, but does need some tweaking ('Kinging' at the opposite end, pawns switch sides halfway through the board, can move backwards, and the lack of the ability to double jump)
+3. What is your least favorite aspect of the website?
+   * The 'About' page font was way too large.
+4. What is your favorite aspect of the website?
+   * The ability to play Checkers quick & easy, with adjustable difficulty sliders.
+5. What recommendations do you have for the website?
+   * Adjustments to the 'About' page, less extreme colors, & landing page needs tweaking (not much to catch the eye or explain why someone should continue through your website)
+6. Would you recommend this website to others?
+   * Yes
+7. Do you like the look and feel of the website?
+   * Navigation FEELS good
+8. Do you think the website is easy to navigate?
+   * Yes, very
+9. Do you like the how-to-play section on the About page?
+   * No, text is too large, & 'About Us' & 'How to Play' run together; eye soar

 ## Teamwork